zjeffreys/ASTRO/README.md

-# Automechanics Speak To Robots Obnoxiously
+# Automechanics Speak To Robots Obnoxiously/Obviosly

 ## Problem:
 Robotics, self-driving cars, artifical intelligence and other emerging technologies are disrupters which are very interesting, but will displace a lot of people from their current jobs.